burningmonk/mod_redalert/README.md

 ### Final Step

-When you sure your configuration is ok and those ip addresses are all malicious, you can drop all packets came from those ip addresses,
+When you sure your configuration is ok and those IP addresses are all malicious, you can drop all packets came from those IP addresses,

 iptables -A INPUT -m set --match-set [ipset_name] src -j DROP